sovoboys/jQuery.thaiTel/README.md

 ## **Disclaimer**

-**You are responsible for your own actions** - This plugin **CANNOT GUARANTEE** the accuracy of any data conversion.
+**This plugin CANNOT GUARANTEE** the accuracy of any data conversion.
 Users may be charges for dialing to wrong numbers.

 ---